 The temperature of the room can be chanced with the adjustment part of the radiator vent.
 Suitable room temperature is according to studies around +20 – +21 °C. People tend to sleep better in slightly lower temperature, at around +19 °C. Lowering the temperature by one centigrade will lower the energy required for the heating by 5 – 7 %.

-The thermostat vent may not be covered with curtains or large furniture, since then the thermostat will cut out the heating of the room and the room temperature will cool down.
+The thermostat vent should not be covered with curtains or large furniture, since then the thermostat will cut out the heating of the room and the room temperature will cool down.
 The opposite will occur, if the thermostat is cooled down and the radiator is overheated, while energy will be wasted.
 This will add to the housing costs and will be visible sooner or later in rising rents.